daniecas/azure-devops-mermaid-viewer/README.md

 Install this extension to your Azure DevOps Organization.

 Go to Repos:
-- in Files: if you select a Mermaid (`.mmd`) file you can find a new Preview tab
+- in Files: if you select a Mermaid (`.mmd` or `.md`) file you can find a new Preview tab

   ![Preview Diagram](doc/code_preview_diagram.png)

-- in Pull Requests: if you select a Mermaid (`.mmd`) file you can find a Raw Content/Preview toggle button
+- in Pull Requests: if you select a Mermaid (`.mmd` or `.md`) file you can find a Raw Content/Preview toggle button

   ![Preview Diagram](doc/pr_preview_diagram.png)

+note: in `.md` extension you need to use  `:::mermaid` convention to avoid conflicts with markdown statements, you can find an example in src/test/markdown-test.md Mermaid Diagram 2

 ## Run Locally